Girmex/Graduation-Project-Management--System/README.md

 # Graduation-Project-Management--System
 This is my final year project.
+I have developed it with Vue.js, Tailwind CSS, Express.js and MySQL database.
+It is my milestone in my web development progress.

 #The Graduation Project Management System is a comprehensive platform designed to facilitate the organization and
 management of graduation projects undertaken by universities.
 It aims to streamline the entire process, from project proposal submission to final